Gary C. Dahle, Attorney at Law

 However, if specifically devised property is sold by a conservator or an agent acting within the authority of a durable power of attorney for an incapacitated person, the specific devisee has the right to a general monetary gift equal to the net sale price only if such incapacity existed for less than one year before death.

-Aitkin, Andover, Anoka, Apple Valley, Arden Hills, Blaine, Brainerd, Brooklyn Center, Brooklyn Park, Columbia Heights, Cambridge, Cedar, Centerville, Coon Rapids, Crosslake, Crystal, Deerwood, Eagan, Edina, Elk River, Forest Lake, Fridley, Glenwood, Ham Lake, Hastings, Hugo, Inver Grove Heights, Isanti, Lakeville, Lexington, Lino Lakes, Maplewood, Minneapolis, Mounds View, New Brighton, New Hope, North Branch, North Oaks, Oakdale, Pequot Lakes, Pine City, Plymouth, Remer, Robbinsdale, Rogers, Roseville, Sandstone, Savage, Shoreview, Spring Lake Park, St. Paul, St. Paul Park, Vadnais Heights, White Bear Lake, Woodbury, Wyoming, and Zumbro Falls,
+Aitkin, Andover, Anoka, Apple Valley, Arden Hills, Blaine, Brainerd, Brooklyn Center, Brooklyn Park, Columbia Heights, Cambridge, Cedar, Centerville, Coon Rapids, Crosslake, Crystal, Deerwood, Eagan, Edina, Elk River, Forest Lake, Fridley, Glenwood, Ham Lake, Hastings, Hugo, Inver Grove Heights, Isanti, Lakeville, Maplewood, Minneapolis, Mounds View, New Brighton, New Hope, North Branch, North Oaks, Oakdale, Pequot Lakes, Pine City, Plymouth, Remer, Robbinsdale, Rogers, Roseville, Sandstone, Savage, Shoreview, Spring Lake Park, St. Paul, St. Paul Park, Vadnais Heights, White Bear Lake, Woodbury, Wyoming, and Zumbro Falls,

 located in the following Minnesota Counties: